 George Parker, Nassawango Stewardship Committee Chairman for the past ten years, comments on this special group, “I am particularly proud that this committee is the longest continuously running committee in the history of The Nature Conservancy.
 We don’t know of any as continuous as this one.
 To me, that is pretty amazing.”

 Nassawango Creek Preserve is a sanctuary for wildlife, like the gray fox and the northern water snake, and Nassawango Creek itself is extremely ecologically important for a myriad of reasons.

 The creek is a spawning ground for rockfish, herring and shad and it provides habitat for at least 16 native fish species including the mud sunfish, a state-rare species.
 The creek is also a nesting ground and protected route for many migratory birds including approximately 24 species of warblers.
 Waterfowl such as wood ducks, black ducks and several other species call Nassawango Creek home throughout the year.

-Stewardship committee member and amateur botanist Chase Howard recently discovered a dwarf sundew plant at the preserve, the first sighting of its kind in the state of Maryland.
-Visit the Nassawango Preserve page to learn more about this finding and about other species that are making their way to Nassawango, including beautiful white-fringed orchids and crested yellow orchids.
+In 2020, stewardship committee member and amateur botanist Chase Howard discovered a dwarf sundew plant at the preserve, the first sighting of its kind in the state of Maryland.
+Other species are making returns to Nassawango, including beautiful white-fringed orchids and crested yellow orchids.

 The Nassawango Creek Preserve is a true treasure for a host of reasons.
 TNC is very thankful to the Nassawango Stewardship Committee for their hard work and dedication.